runpod/docs/docs/sdks/python/apis.md

 </TabItem>
 </Tabs>

-## Create Endpoint
+## Create endpoints

-Creating a new endpoint with the `create_endpoint()` function.
+Create a new endpoint using a template:
-This function requires you to specify a `name` and a `template_id`.
-Additional configurations such as GPUs, number of Workers, and more can also be specified depending your requirements.

 <Tabs>
   <TabItem value="python" label="Python" default>